Freedom from Negative Influence—Post 5

 Conclusion:

 Our life on earth is but a blink or breath compared to eternity (Ps.
 144:4).
 So, be mindful of the day of judgment and what God will say to you.
-In this post, you learned you are eternally secure when you do the will of God, fear Him, and diligently seek to add to your faith; moral excellence, knowledge, self-control, perseverance, godliness, brotherly kindness, and love.
+In this post, you learned that you are eternally secure when you do the will of God, fear Him, and diligently seek to add to your faith: moral excellence, knowledge, self-control, perseverance, godliness, brotherly kindness, and love.
 In the end times, there will be a great falling away because of deception and suffering.
 Resolve in your heart today that you will not fall away and begin today to do the will of God found in the Word of God.
 Hebrews 3:12 states, “Take care, brothers, lest there be in any of you an evil, unbelieving heart, leading you to fall away from the living God.”

 RELATED POSTS: